Collaborative Pros & Cons

 Collaborative vs. Other Options

 Collaborative divorce combines the positive qualities of litigation and mediation.
 As in litigation, each party has an independent attorney to advise and advocate.
-Drawing from mediation, the clients and their collaborative attorneys commit to gather and share information openly and to resolve their differences without going to court.
+Drawing from mediation, the clients and their collaborative attorneys commit to share information openly and resolve differences without going to court.
 In addition, the clients can mutually agree to engage other professionals such as Child Specialists, Neutral Financial Professionals, Divorce Facilitators, vocational counselors or other neutral consultants to provide them with specialized assistance.
 The clients acknowledge that the best result for each of them will occur when they reach the best result for all of them.

 If mediation doesn’t result in a settlement, you may choose to use your counsel in litigation.
 In collaborative divorce, the parties agree to disqualify attorneys and other professionals from participating in litigation if collaborative divorce does not succeed.